MarkIsMyNames/Calculator/README.md

 ## How to Use
 - Run the main class.
 Once the application starts, follow the prompts to choose the desired operation.
 - Input values as requested by the program. ✅

+## This was originally a group project for an assessment
+- I've been updating the code and fixing all the issues
+- I've also been trying to improve the UI and performance